 New Zealand Certificate in Arts and Design (Level 4)

-Begin to build the skills and degree-level portfolio you need to apply for our Bachelor of Design (Communication), Bachelor of Design (Fashion) or Bachelor of Visual Arts.
-Alternatively, this programme will prepare you for a junior role in a creative workplace.
+Begin to build the skills and degree-level portfolio you need to apply for our Bachelor of Design (Communication), Bachelor of Design (Fashion), Bachelor of Design (Product) or Bachelor of Visual Arts.
+A negotiated pathway towards the Bachelor of Architectural Studies may also be possible.
+This programme will also prepare you for a junior role in a creative workplace.

 Domestic